SphericalCowww/CubicDoggo/README.md

 - "Cubic" for minimalistic 3D design
 - all servos are the same for simplicity
 - exposed electronics for incorporating any future add-ons

-# Running a single servo on ROS2

-# Running a single leg on ROS2

-# Running peripherals

-# Running full robot

 ## Hardware Connections